 The Wilburton Public Works Authority (PWA) is comprised of employees who provide services in supplying water to the Wilburton citizens to include managing individual accounts, treatment and delivery, and maintenance of the water pipe system.
 The Authority is composed of Water Treatment, Wastewater Treatment, Water Maintenance, and Administration.
-PWA Secretary is Ms. DeDe Richardson.
+PWA Secretary is Ms. DeDe Morris.

 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER...
 June 29, 2018

 We routinely monitor for the presence of drinking water contaminants.
 Our water system recently violated drinking water standards.
 Although this was not an emergency, as our customers, you have a right to know what happened, what you should do, and what we are doing to correct this situation.